Brenda Vineyard Runyon

 Brenda was active in the Clarksville community throughout the early twentieth century.
 In addition to being a Sunday school teacher at First Baptist Church, Brenda was also the first woman to serve on the Clarksville Montgomery County Board of Education.
 Her efforts during World War I helped to establish Clarksville’s first local Red Cross chapter.

 Brenda’s most significant achievement, though, is her role in the creation and operation of the First Woman’s Bank of Tennessee.
-Opening its doors on October 6,1919, First Woman’s Bank was the first bank in the United States to be directed, managed and staffed entirely by women.
+Opening its doors on October 6, 1919, First Woman’s Bank was the first bank in the United States to be directed, managed and staffed entirely by women.
 The bank was created during the women’s suffrage movement, at a time when many women desired a way to bank separately from either their husbands or their fathers.
-In response to these desires, Brenda and her team opened First Woman’s Bank which was situated in downtown Clarksville at the public square; the bank was inside of the Arlington Hotel, which has since been razed but was a significant historical marker in Clarksville for years.
+In response to these desires, Brenda and her team opened First Woman’s Bank which was situated in downtown Clarksville.
+The bank was inside of the Hotel Montgomery (formerly named Arlington) on Second Street, across from the Courthouse.
+An Arlington historic marker is on the site now.
+The Hotel was owned by Lulu Bringhurst Epperson who was the first depositor.
 Welcoming deposits from men and women, the sensational new bank collected a deposit of nearly $20,000 dollars the first day that they were open for business.